loopbackio/strong-soap/Readme.md

 ## XMLHandler
 XMLHandler provides capabilities for the user to convert JSON object to XML and XML to JSON object.
 It also provides capability to Parse XML string or stream into the XMLBuilder tree.

-- API usage to Convert JSON object to XML and XML to JSON object.
+- API to Convert JSON object to XML and XML to JSON object.

 ```
         var soap = require('..').soap;